HunterBarclay/Qirby/README.md

 Hunter's, duct-taped together, Quantum Computation Simulator.
 The goal is to be able to build out small QPU programs for the purposes of testing and overall expanding my understanding of Quantum computation.

+> [!IMPORTANT]
+> **DISCLAIMER**: This project is not intended to be performant or in any way an improvement on existing alternatives, but rather a playground for me to learn.

 ## Usage

 This was the project I decided to remake to learn Zig.
 That being said, during the middle of the remake, I really started to hate Zig and had other project ideas in mind, so the overall quality from a "Zig perspective" is pretty bad.